ninja3011/Block_Based_Circuit_Design/README.md

   - Blockly Workspace(middle)
   - Panel (rightmost)

-These folder contain the necessary logic to render and handle any changes made by the user on these specific areas.
-These can be thought of as canvases for their individual zones
+This folder contains the necessary logic to render and handle any changes made by the user in these specific areas.
+These can be thought of as canvases for their zones

 The **generator folder** carries the description and logic for all the blocks that the Designer is equipped with.